Find out how you can implement and evaluate remote physiotherapy services

 National evaluation of remote physiotherapy services

 How big a role will remote physiotherapy services play in the future of rehabilitation?
-Get involved in an evaluation of remote physiotherapy service delivery in the UK.
+Explore the preliminary findings from the CSP's evaluation.

 Evaluating remote physiotherapy options